Foreign Exchange Guide to Samoa

 Samoan tala (WST) general currency information

-Samoa currency and money saving tips
+Currency and money saving tips for Samoa

 The Samoa decimal currency is the Tala (dollar) and Sene (cent): 100 Sene = ST$1 (Tala).
 All major foreign currencies are exchangeable in Samoa.